xiix0/scam/README.md

-You will contract a rare disease.
+Your present plans will be successful.